Also known as: dragon flag tuck, tuck dragon raise, tuck flag raise, dragon tuck, tuck core raise

 How to Do Tucked dragon flag raises

-1. Set up position: Lie on a bench or floor with upper back supported, grip behind your head or a stable bar, and draw knees tight to your chest.
+1. Set up position: Lie on a bench or floor, grip behind your head or a stable bar, and place your upper back on the surface for secure support.

-3. Tuck and brace: Bring knees to chest, exhale and tighten your abs and glutes; maintain a rigid torso to protect the spine before initiating the raise.
+3. Brace your core: Inhale, then exhale and engage your abs and glutes to create a rigid torso and protect the spine throughout the movement.

-4. Lift with control: Slowly raise hips and lower back until only upper back touches the surface; move smoothly using abdominal contraction, not momentum.
+4. Lift with control: Press through your shoulders and squeeze your core to lift hips and lower back until only your upper back touches the bench.

 Muscle Groups